Robendesbois/NetLogo-Pacman-Simulation/README.md

-# NetLogo-Pacman-Simulation
+# Pacman Simulation Model

 This project is a simulation of the Pacman game made using the NetLogo modeling language.
-It is a simplified reproduction of the famous arcade game where the player controls a yellow character, Pacman, who must eat dots while avoiding ghosts.
+It is a simplified reproduction of the famous arcade game where the player controls a yellow character(Pacman) who must eat dots while avoiding ghosts.

 ## How to Run the Simulation